22388o/lightning-client/readme.md

 > ⚠️ This is a personal project I'm doing to learn more about the Lightning Network.
 It is not meant to be used on real nodes.
 I will add new features over time.
 The ultimate goal is to implement all BOLTs.

-The implementation currently supports the client version of the [BOLT-8][1] encrypted and Authenticated Transport protocol, which performs the handshake with a remote node.
+The implementation currently supports the client version of the [BOLT-8][1] encrypted and authenticated transport protocol, which performs the handshake with a public remote node.

 _Note: BOLT stands for Basis of Lightning Technology._